LindseySully/streaming-03-lindseysullivan/README.md

     - process_message
         - Processes the message and converts binary to string
         - Displays the received message via logger
+        - Parses the received JSON string into the CSV file
-        - Appends the message to the received_message list
+        - writes the received message to the CSV file
     - main
         - Creates a connection to a communication channel
         - Uses the channel to declare a queue
         - Uses the channel to consume messages from the queue
         - Lets the user know it is waiting for messages
         - When the user closes the connection via Ctrl + c; the received messages are saved to a CSV file
-    - save_received_messages_to_csv
-        - Saves messages to a CSV file
-        - Informs the user that the received messages have been saved to a CSV file

 ## Additional Notes: